Phase transition on the fluctuation of the structure of random walk ranges: The fluctuations converge to 0 in dimension

 Then, we have that

 Furthermore, we would also have,

-\end{lem} \begin{proof} By using the local central limit theorem, one observes that the probability of a point $S_t$ being in the ball $\mathcal{B}_r$ is of order $\frac{r^4}{t^2}$.
+\end{lem} \begin{proof} By using the local central limit theorem, the probability that a point, $S_t$, lies in the ball $\mathcal{B}_r$ is of order $\frac{r^4}{t^2}$.
 If we sum up this probability over all times $t$ from $n/(\log n)^4$ and $n$, we see that the expectation of the local time within this ball is $ \frac{r^4(\log n)^4}{n}$.

 Now, if we want to consider the expectation of the $k$th power of the local time.
 We need to consider the probability that there are k distinct times $t_1<t_2<\ldots<t_k$ such that $S_{t_i}$ are all in the ball with radius $r$.
 First, we remark that given that $S_{t_1}$ is in $\mathcal{B}_r$, the probability that $S_{t_2} \in \mathcal{B}_r$ is at most $\text{O}\left(\frac{r^4}{(t_2-t_1)^2}\right)$ if $t_2 -t_1 \ge r^2$ or $1$ if $t_2 -t_1 \le r^2$.
 Thus, we see a bound on $\mathbb{E}[L(\mathcal{B}_r)^k]$ would be the following.